Berylliosis: History

 Since the 1920s, beryllium has been used in electronics, ceramics, research and development labs, aircraft, and the atomic energy and defense industry.
 Cases of bronchitis and pneumonia-like symptoms were reported in Germany and Russia in the 1930s among workers mining and refining beryllium.
 By 1946, a cluster of cases associated with fluorescent lamp manufacturers were apparent in the United States, and the lamp industry stopped using beryllium in 1949.
 At that time, most construction trades and industries were unaware of the potential risks associated with beryllium exposure.

 It occasionally killed early workers in nuclear weapons design, such as Herbert L. Anderson.
 The physicist W. W. Hansen who was instrumental in the development of the klystron also died of the disease in 1949.

 Beryllium sensitivity testing was first performed as a cutaneous beryllium patch test in the early 1950s, but was discontinued due to the test stimulating sensitization or aggravating existing chronic beryllium disease.

 In the 1990s, the DOE began screening employees using the BeLPT test in facilities where beryllium was used, to take preventive measures against beryllium exposure.
 Somewhat alarmingly, clerical staff who were never involved in handling the material had developed asymptomatic sensitivities.

+In fiction

+The science fiction novella Sucker Bait by Isaac Asimov centres on a planet on which the first settlers all died of berylliosis, due to high concentration of beryllium in the planet's crust.